erikswedberg/ookkee/README.md

 make dev-setup
 # Edit config/.envrc.development with your settings

-# Load environment and start
+# Start with Docker (recommended)
-source ./env.sh development
+source ./env.sh docker && docker compose up

+# Or start with make (which loads environment automatically)
 make up

 # Access the application